jingwenshang/job-tracker/README.md

 This project uses Render’s free tier to host the backend.
-As a result, the first request to the backend after a period of inactivity may experience **a cold start delay**.
+As a result, the **first request to the backen**d after a period of inactivity may experience **a cold start delay**.

 💡 For example, when registering a new account, it may take about 60-90 seconds for the page to respond or redirect, especially if the backend has been idle.